awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 ## Network Load Balancer Namespaces<a name="environments-cfg-nlb-namespaces"></a>

-Settings related to Network Load Balancers are found across the following namespaces:
+You can find settings related to Network Load Balancers in the following namespaces:

 + `aws:elasticbeanstalk:environment` – Choose the load balancer type for the environment\.
 The value for a Network Load Balancer is `network`\.